dimajix/flowman/docs/spec/target/verify.md

   Map of [assertions](../assertion/index.md) to be executed.
 The verification is marked as *failed* if a single assertion fails.

+* `mode`  **(mandatory)** *(type: string)* *(default: `failAtEnd`)*:
+  Specify how to proceed in case individual assertions fail.
+Possible values are `failFast`, `failAtEnd` and `failNever`

 ## Supported Phases
 * `VERIDY` - The specified assertions will be run in the `VERIFY` phase after the `CREATE` and `BUILD` phases.

+## Remarks

+This build target works very similar to the [`validate`](validate.md) target, except that it is only active during the `VERIFY` phase and the default for the `mode` parameter is set to `failAtEnd`.
+Here the assumption is that a verification should check postconditions implied by the logic of your Flowman project.
+Flowman should return an error in this case, but since the fault is on your side, you want to see all failed checks and not only the first one.